Skip to main content

 4 coats: 2 hr/item (2 hours)

-If you're working with rates that don't involve coat numbers, like tasks such as prep work or installing hardware, all you need to do is uncheck the use coats to calculate rate checkbox.
+If you're working with rates that don't use coats, such as prep work or installing hardware, all you need to do is uncheck the "Use coats to calculate rate" checkbox.

 Default Products